aliuosio/mage2.docker/README.md

     * [mage2tv/magento-cache-clean](https://github.com/mage2tv/magento-cache-clean)

 ### Todos
+* fix exchangeMagentoEnv on OSX due to docker-sync
 * add prompt to install.sh for ssl or non-ssl config of nginx
 * add instructions to README for adding existing projects to this Docker Stack
 * add prompt o choose between nginx wiht pagespeed or apache without pagespeed